 Zajac, who first was sent to the Rangers’ box, stayed in New Jersey’s sin bin for only 1:47 before Kreider scored the Rangers’ second power-play goal of the night.

-New York registered the first six shots of the period before New Jersey had its first about 8 minutes in, but the teams were even at 17 through 40 minutes.
+New York registered the first six shots of the period before New Jersey had its first about eight minutes in, but the teams were even at 17 through 40 minutes.

-"We have to try to get in lanes," Callahan said.
-"Try to limit their time with the puck.
-If we do that, they are not going to have time to shoot."
+“We have to try to get in lanes,” Rangers captain Ryan Callahan said.
+“Try to limit their time with the puck.
+If we do that, they are not going to have time to shoot.”

-NOTES: The Rangers were 10 for 61 (16.4 per cent) on the power play in the post-season before Wednesday. ...
-The Devils returned defenceman Peter Harrold to the lineup and sat rookie Adam Larsson.
+NOTES: The Rangers were 10 for 61 (16.4 per cent) on the power play in the post-season before Wednesday.
+This marked the second time they netted a man-advantage goal in consecutive games, but the fourth time they scored two in a game. … The Devils returned defenceman Peter Harrold to the lineup and sat rookie Adam Larsson.
+Harrold replaced Larsson in the lineup late in the season and started the first nine post-season games.
+Larsson played in the previous five games.